THE DWEJRA TOWER, GOZO

 By virtue of article 48 of the Cultural Heritage Act of 2002, the Superintendent of Cultural Heritage was empowered to enter by public deed into a guardianship contract with non-governmental organisations, after having been duly authorised for these purposes by the Minister responsible for cultural heritage and with the concurrence of the minister responsible for lands.
 By virtue of a deed in the records of Notary Doctor Franco Pellegrini dated 21 February 2003, Din l-Art Ħelwa was handed over the guardianship of the place for a period of 10 years and this was renewed in 2013.
 The site is open regularly by volunteers of Din l-Art Ħelwa with the help of Nature Trust Malta.
 Its sensational location makes it a much sought after venue for photography and as a final destination for those trekking to enjoy the experience of its surrounding area.
 The passage of cetaceans can sometimes be observed from its roof.

-The tower is being restored again thanks to European funds obtained from the Malta Tourism Authority.
+The tower was restored again thanks to European funds obtained from the Malta Tourism Authority.